coding-dojo-data-science/dojo_ds/assets/Time Series Modeling Workflow - (S)ARIMA.md

     - If still not stationary, apply second-order differencing and try again (`ts_diff2 = ts.diff().diff().dropna()`
     - For seasonal differencing, include m such as: ts_diff = ts.diff(m).dropna()

-- If applying differencing achieved stationarity
+- If applying differencing achieved stationarity:

-    :

     - Take the order of the differencing (1 or 2) as `d`
     - Use the differenced time series for following EDA steps (ACF/PACF)